 We're making safety improvements at intersections in Bromley to make it safer for everyone, especially for students to get to and from school.

-The funding enables us to make a start on safety improvements in Bromley.
-We‘ll continue to work with Waka Kotahi NZ Transport Agency about the intersection of Maces Road and Dyers Road (SH 74) as this is a state highway.
+The funding would enable us to make a start on safety improvements in Bromley.
+We‘ll continue to work with Waka Kotahi NZ Transport Agency on the intersection of Maces Road and Dyers Road (SH 74) as this is a state highway.

 We're proposing safer intersections:

-This includes narrowing intersections, safe speed platforms, traffic calming and pedestrian crossings.
+This includes narrowing intersections and installing safe speed platforms and pedestrian crossings.
 We'll be visiting residents and businesses where proposing changes directly outside their properties.
 If you miss our visit, we'll leave a calling card.

 We're also proposing safer roads: